Steve Alaimo: Solo career

-The Redcoats broke up in 1960, and under Stone's tutelage, Alaimo became a "blue-eyed soul singer" with an all African-American back-up band.
+The Redcoats broke up in 1960, and under Stone's tutelage, Alaimo became a "blue-eyed soul singer" with an all Black back-up band.
 Alaimo and the group became the house band for a local club at the Eden Roc Hotel.
 Despite his rising local fame, he released two solo albums that did not earn him the national spotlight.
 On September 23, 1964, Alaimo opened the concert at the Alexandria (Va.)
 Roller Rink ahead of The Mugwumps and The Beach Boys.
 During this time, Stone put Alaimo to work as a promotion man for Stone's Tone Distributors, which acquainted him with the music industry at large.

 National recording career

 Through his promotion job, Alaimo landed his first major record deal with Checker Records, a subsidiary of Chess Records, in 1961.
 There, he struck a minor amount of gold in 1963 with his single "Every Day I Have to Cry," written by Muscle Shoals singer-songwriter, Arthur Alexander.
 The record peaked at Number 46 on Billboards Hot 100.
 The song was a top-five hit in Miami, on local radio stations WQAM and WFUN (AM).
 Later that year, Alaimo left Checker for Imperial Records, and ABC Records, but the fame of his recording career would soon be eclipsed.